Lucew/relationship-discovery/README.md

 Take the following steps to recreate the results
 1. Install [docker](https://docs.docker.com/get-started/get-docker/) on your system
+2. Clone this repository
-2. [Skip this step if precomputed metrics are okay] Run the evaluation by `docker compose up metrics` (or `docker compose run metrics`)
+3. [Skip this step if precomputed metrics are okay] Run the evaluation by `docker compose up metrics` (or `docker compose run metrics`)
-3. Start the jupyther server with `docker compose up notebook`
+4. Start the jupyther server with `docker compose up notebook` (or `docker compose run notebook`)
-4. Click the link printed in the output (that starts with http://127.0.0.1:8081/tree and contains the access token)
+5. Click the link printed in the output (that starts with http://127.0.0.1:8081/tree and contains the access token)
-5. Navigate to the notebook named [plots_results_paper.ipynb](./plots_results_paper.ipynb)
+6. Navigate to the notebook named [plots_results_paper.ipynb](./plots_results_paper.ipynb)
-6. Run the notebook
+7. Run the notebook

 On linux distributions you may need to prepend `sudo` to all commands, e.g. `sudo docker compose run metrics` (as docker requires root).